-The Indicator Design Tool provides a simple way for business practitioners –and other stakeholders, to develop indicators that lead to better outcomes for people.
+The Indicator Design Tool provides a simple way for business practitioners –and other stakeholders, to develop targets and indicators focused on better outcomes for people.

 Here are a few hypothetical examples:

 NOTE: These quotes are fictitious and are offered with the purpose of illustrating potential ways in which the Indicator Design Tool can be used.

 At the core of this tool is an approach known as Theory of Change thinking: a well-established monitoring and evaluation practice from the fields of international development and public policy.

 Theory of change models follow an “if/then” logic along the sequence from inputs to activities, outputs, outcomes and impacts: if these inputs are in place, then we can do these activities; if we do these activities, we will deliver these outputs, and so on.
 This is a simple way of thinking that addresses the, often unexamined, space between what we do (activities, programs, initiatives) and the ultimate goals we want to achieve.
 It forces clarity on what is required at each step to achieve results.

 A theory of change model stretches us to think about indicators and information needs at all stages in an intervention, and the relationship between them.
 The resulting inter-related set of indicators and real-word data then allows us to see the actual relationships of cause and effect across the theory of change.
 This provides an evidence base to identify how our activities relate to the change we are trying to deliver.

 The theory of change framework used in the Indicator Design Tool is shown in the diagram below.
 This framework has been adapted from traditional theory of change models to suit the realities of business and human rights challenges.